 Earnings or losses.
-When you direct investments, your accounts are segregated for purposes of determining the earnings or losses on these investments.
+When you direct investments, your Plan account is segregated for purposes of determining the earnings or losses on these investments.
 Your account does not share in the investment performance of other Participants who have directed their own investments.
 You should remember that the amount of your benefits under the Plan will depend in part upon your choice of investments.
-Gains as well as losses can occur and your Employer, the Insurer, the Trustee and the Administrator will not provide investment advice or guarantee the performance of any investment you choose.
+Gains as well as losses can occur.

-Periodically, you will receive a benefit statement that provides information on your account balance and your investment returns.
+Periodically (at least quarterly), you will receive a benefit statement that provides information on your account balance and your investment returns.
 It is your responsibility to notify the Administrator of any errors you see on any statements within 30 days after the statement is provided or made available to you.

-Will Plan expenses be deducted from my account balance?
+Will Plan fees be deducted from my account balance?